Newton-ait/Newton-ait/README.md

 ## 🚀 What I'm building

-- **Rando Chat** – Production real-time anonymous chat platform.
-Next.js, TypeScript, Supabase.
-50K+ lines • [10k+ line PR merged](https://github.com/rando-chat/Rando/pull/1) • Core contributor @rando-chat
+**[Rando Chat](https://rando-chat.vercel.app)** – A tiered anonymous chat platform with real-time messaging, content moderation, and premium subscriptions.
+Built from scratch with Next.js, TypeScript, and Supabase.

+• 176+ components • Real-time matchmaking with queue priority • $0/month infrastructure (Supabase free tier) • Ready to scale to 50k+ users

 ## 💻 Tech I use